Sustainability

 Exclusion screening

 Our main principle is to use our influence to bring about positive changes in the investments, rather than to exclude and divest.
 However, we conduct exclusion when the ability to influence the investment to align its operations with the Targeted SDGs is limited, or when an investment does not show a willingness to comply with our Policy for Responsible Investments, found here.
 The full exclusion criteria and our process for managing this (”Screening process”) are detailed in the Policy for Responsible Investments.
-We can accept deviations from the exclusion criteria if an investment is transitioning towards a more sustainable business.
+For the Dynamic and Alternative strategies, we can accept deviations from the exclusion criteria if an investment is transitioning towards a more sustainable business.

 Positive selection